oauth2-proxy/manifests/helm/oauth2-proxy/README.md

 For the same reason `service.port` was renamed to `service.portNumber`.

+### To 5.0.0

+Version 5.0.0 introduces support for custom labels and refactor [Kubernetes recommended labels](https://kubernetes.io/docs/concepts/overview/working-with-objects/common-labels/).
+This is a breaking change.

 ## Configuration

 The following table lists the configurable parameters of the oauth2-proxy chart and their default values.